 I’m not saying you have to meditate, but the first step in any healing is to be mindful of the thoughts that come up during stressful times.

-So think about a time where you believed you had to be perfect.
-And I’m not talking about those of you who have those high stress jobs where lives are on the line.
+Think about a time when you believed you had to be perfect.
+And I’m not talking about those of you who have those high-stress jobs where lives are on the line.
 If you have one of those jobs where any ounce of imperfection will cause major destruction or death to others, then I applaud you for what you do, because that is a lot to take on.